-- Press and release the clock button the first start time for Monday, with the day blinking. - Use arrow buttons $\Delta \nabla$ to select the day you want to adjust. - Press clock button to switch to hour digits for the 1st starting time on that day and use arrow keys to set hour you want the system to start. - Pressing the clock button cycles through all the times which can be adjusted as needed (1st stop, 2nd start, 2nd stop, 1st start next day....). - Once you have the times set correctly press the On/Off button ${f O}$ to confirm and exit.
+- Press and release the clock button which will cause the time display to change to the first start time for Monday, with the day blinking. - Use arrow buttons $\Delta \nabla$ to select the day you want to adjust. - Press clock button to switch to hour digits for the 1st starting time on that day and use arrow keys to set hour you want the system to start. - Pressing the clock button cycles through all the times which can be adjusted as needed (1st stop, 2nd start, 2nd stop, 1st start next day....). - Once you have the times set correctly press the On/Off button ${f O}$ to confirm and exit.